Cincinnati teens, get ready to earn and explore this summer with a wide range of job opportunities and internships across the city.

 - The current federal minimum wage is $7.25 per hour.

-- A special minimum wage of $4.25 per hour applies to employees under the age of 20 during their first 90 consecutive calendar days of employment with an employer.
+- A special minimum wage of $4.25 per hour applies to employees under 20 during the first 90 consecutive calendar days of employment with an employer.

-- The Equal Employment Opportunity Act of 1972 is the act that gives authority to sue in federal courts if there has been employment discrimination based on race, color, religion, sex, or national origin.
+- The Equal Employment Opportunity Act of 1972 is the act that gives authority to sue in federal courts if employment discrimination occurs based on race, color, religion, sex, or national origin.

 - The National Institute for Occupational Safety and Health (NIOSH) is the United States federal agency responsible for health guidelines for any occupation.

-Finding a job that’s the right fit can be hard.
+Finding a job that’s the right fit can be challenging.
 Not sure where to start?
-Here is a step-by-step video assisting with creating a resume.

-Be sure to check out seasonal landscaping positions and to search for job fairs as well in your search for jobs.
-If there are other summer jobs for teens in Cincinnati that we have missed, please contact The Voice of Black Cincinnati.
+Be sure also to check out job fairs for teens.
+If other summer jobs for teens in Cincinnati are missing, please contact The Voice of Black Cincinnati.

 I have a 11 year old high functioning autistic boy who will be going to the ymca this summer I would like to ask you if you have an aide we can hire to be his buddy for a few hours a day at the camp to help him establish a routine..or any advise where to go to find a summer camp aide then?
 Thanks from David Ballard. [email protected]..Cincinnati Ohio 45240